landro/userlist/Readme.md

 https://github.com/neel4software/SpringJDBCTemplate

-Introduced maven in order to make it possible to build this is a consisten way
+Introduced maven in order to make it possible to build this is a consistent way

 Following DDL scipt can be used to create mysql database